SoujanyaPonnapalli/soujanyaponnapalli.github.io/_pages/about.md

 <!-- UC Berkeley -->
 I am a postdoctoral scholar at the University of California Berkeley.
-I work with [Prof. Natacha Crooks](https://nacrooks.github.io/) and the [Sky Computing Lab](https://sky.cs.berkeley.edu/) at the EECS Department.
+I work with [Prof. Natacha Crooks](https://nacrooks.github.io/) and am part of the [Sky Computing Lab](https://sky.cs.berkeley.edu/) at the EECS Department.
 I am interested in working on untrusted storage systems and crash- and byzantine-fault tolerant distributed systems.